 Then you start hiking down for 2 hours to the lunch place to rest and enjoy a delicious lunch.

-After you continue hiking down for three more hours to the second camp which is Chaullay, where we provide you with the camping equipment tea time and dinner also if you like for ten soles you can rent a hot shower from the locals also you can buy some drinks.
-The camp is called Chaullay is located at 2900m right at the beginning of the Peruvian Amazon area.
+After you continue hiking down for three more hours to the second camp which is Collpapampa, where we provide you with the camping equipment tea time and dinner also if you like for ten soles you can rent a hot shower from the locals also you can buy some drinks.
+The camp is called Collpapampa is located at 2900m right at the beginning of the Peruvian Amazon area.

 On the third day, you will already be in the jungle area.
 We wake you up around 6:00 am with a cup of coca tea, then we provide you with a delicious breakfast.